top of page

 Found in the same backyard as the Blue Bombero,

-& beyond the high bar that was set when we completed
+to go above & beyond the high bar that was set when

-the Bombero.
+we completed the Bombero.
 The custom orange candy paint job was completed by Simone in twenty, hard-working hours over the span of four days.
-The Creamsicle is ready to hit the streets in Spring of 2023.
+My uncle and

 03